Aricia31/DataVisualisation/README.md

   - the % of mortality younger than 60 years and
   - the % of budget they spend on diabetes per area.

-I've choosed this subject because I'm also a diabetes patient and I always wanted to know how many people have the same disease.
+I've chosen this subject because I'm also a diabetes patient and I always wanted to know how many people have the same disease.

 Source: http://diabetesatlas.org/resources/2017-atlas.html